jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(Exception):
           raise Exception

 the terminal shows all tests are passing.
-Fantastic!

 ----